18F/myusa-ux/research/usability/sprint28_agencies-script.md

 Was this what you expected to get?

-Now what do you think MyUSA does?

-What benefits does it offer?
+What does this page tell you about what MyUSA offer agencies?

 Anything confusing?